influxdata/docs-v2/content/influxdb/cloud-iox/query-data/sql/aggregate-select.md

 {{< req type="key" >}}

-- {{< req "\*">}} `SELECT`: Identify specific fields and tags to query from a measurement or use the wild card alias (`*`) to select all fields and tags from a measurement.
-Include any columns you want to group by in the `SELECT` clause.
+- {{< req "\*">}} `SELECT`: Specify fields, tags, and calculations to output from a measurement or use the wild card alias (`*`) to select all fields and tags from a measurement.
-- {{< req "\*">}} `FROM`: Identify the measurement to query data from.
+- {{< req "\*">}} `FROM`: Specify the measurement to query data from.
-- `WHERE`: Only return data that meets defined conditions such as falling within a time range, containing specific tag values, etc.
+- `WHERE`: Only return data that meets the specified conditions--for example, falls within a time range, contains specific tag values, or contains a field value outside a specified range.
-- `GROUP BY`: Group data into SQL partitions by specific columns and apply an aggregate or selector function to each group.
+- `GROUP BY`: Group data that have the same values for specified columns and expressions (for example, an aggregate function result).

 {{% note %}}
 For simplicity, the term **"aggregate"** in this guide refers to applying